 If you’re putting a 7 string in drop A, simply tune your low E down to an A. Make sure you’re using a reliable tuner!

-Since you’re only dropping one string down, drop A for 7 string guitar is almost the equivalent to dropped D on a 6 string.
+Since you’re only dropping one string down, drop A for 7-string guitar is almost the equivalent to drop D on a 6-string.
 Here’s your final tuning for all 7 strings:

 - 7th string — A

 - 4th string — D